Measurable Changes, Unlimited Support

-If you’re at risk for type 2 diabetes, you can make small, measureable changes that can reduce your risk and help you live a happier, healthier life.
+If you’re at risk for type 2 diabetes, you can make small, measurable changes that can reduce your risk and help you live a happier, healthier life.
 The Y can help.

 YMCA’S Diabetes Prevention Program

-The evidence-based YMCA’s Diabetes Prevention Program at the Fanwood-Scotch Plains YMCA gives you the skills and support needed to make lasting healthy lifestyle changes.
+The evidence-based YMCA’s Diabetes Prevention Program gives you the skills and support needed to make lasting healthy lifestyle changes.

 The year-long YMCA’s Diabetes Prevention Program endorsed by the Centers for Disease Control starts with 16 weekly sessions led by a trained lifestyle coach.
 This gradually eases to two sessions per month and then one session per month.
 In this program, you’ll spend the year surrounded by a group of supportive people with common goals who care about your well-being.